RDHPCS Cloud Computing

 If you want to use a different env than what is loaded by default, you could run this to change the activation:

-$ echo "conda activate <name of env>" >> ~/.bashrc
+$ echo "conda activate <name_of_env>" >> ~/.bashrc

-Since your .bashrc shouldn’t really change much, it might be ideal to set the file up once and then back it up to your contrib (somewhere like /contrib/Nastassia.Patin/home/.bashrc), then your user boot script could simply do:
+Since your .bashrc shouldn’t really change much, it might be ideal to set the file up once and then back it up to your contrib (somewhere like /contrib/First.Last/home/.bashrc), then your user boot script could simply do:

-cp /contrib/Nastassia.Patin/home/.bashrc ~/.bashrc
+$ cp /contrib/First.Last/home/.bashrc ~/.bashrc

 or

-ln -s /contrib/Nastassia.Patin/home/.bashrc ~/.bashrc
+$ ln -s /contrib/First.Last/home/.bashrc ~/.bashrc

 How do I create a resource configuration?